 Accident reports often contain a narrative of the events related to the accident and contact information regarding the parties involved in the accident.
 Law enforcement officers draft police reports after observing the accident scene and interviewing the parties.
 An officer typically makes a determination of cause that states what the officer thinks caused the accident.

-The following information is included on a standard Texas accident report:
+The following information is included in a standard Texas accident report:

 Under Texas law, an officer is not mandated to produce accident reports for every motor vehicle accident.
 Oftentimes, officers will only be required to produce accident reports for collisions involving injuries, fatalities, or property damage that exceeds $1,000.
 If your accident does not meet that threshold, you can fill out and submit your own crash report (CR-2) on TxDOT.